VCCE/VCC/docs/UserGuide.md

  "%appdata%\\VCC\\Custom.ini" Now when you click your VCC shortcut, you will start with your custom config.

+ In addition to selecting the .ini file other command line options can be added to a shortcut to autoload a binary or to paste a basic command string.
+You can eve have one multiple click shortcuts for each of your favorite VCC configurations.

 <div style="page-break-after: always;"></div>
 <h2 align="center">Loading and Saving Custom VCC.ini Files</h2>